 This is inspired by the Izzi puzzle, which is composed of squares.
 I learned about it from Professor Mark Saul of the The Center for Mathematical Talent at NYU, who developed beautiful mathematical content for i2camp.org.
 The Izzi puzzle consists of squares that have bisected edges that are combinations of black and white.

-Below is the one I created in acrylic.
+Below is a prototype we created in acrylic.
 The picture is a hexagon, but not a solution.